LiDAR Operations

 Depending on our client’s needs, the Landform Aerial Operations team uses LiDAR for various applications.
 Here are some simple use cases for LiDAR and how we can use them for our client’s projects:

-• Construction and engineering: We use LiDAR for 3D models of terrain and site comparisons, and we create detailed 3D models of buildings, bridges, and other structures.
+- Construction and engineering: We use LiDAR to create detailed 3D models of terrain and site comparisons and buildings, bridges, and other structures.
 This is extraordinarily useful for our clients, as it can help them visualize and plan projects more effectively.

 Our team has industry-leading, professional expertise in LiDAR technology and can provide high-quality data and analysis for all of our client’s projects and needs.